timescale/pgai/docs/vectorizer.md

   );
   ```

-- Recursively split the 'content' column into chunks of 256 characters, with 20 character
+- Recursively split the `content` column into chunks of 256 characters, with a 20 character
-  overlap, first trying to split on '\n;', then on spaces.
+  overlap, first trying to split on '\n;', then on spaces:

   ```sql
   SELECT ai.chunking_recursive_character_text_splitter(